-Instead of performing a time-consuming optimization, some recent works ~\cite{long2023wonder3d,li2023instant3d,liu2023one2345,liu2023syncdreamer} attempt to generate multi-view images simultaneously and bring 3D-awareness by finetuning the 2D diffusion.
-The generated multi-view images are then used to reconstruct a 3D shape using sparse view reconstruction algorithms.
+Instead of performing a time-consuming optimization, recent works ~\cite{long2023wonder3d,li2023instant3d,liu2023one2345,liu2023syncdreamer} attempt to generate multi-view images simultaneously and bring 3D-awareness by finetuning the 2D diffusion models.
+The generated multi-view images are then used to reconstruct a 3D shape using sparse view reconstruction algorithms or Large Reconstruction Models (LRM).
 Although these methods achieve high efficiency, the generated results are heavily dependent on the quality of the 2D images.
-Complex lighting conditions, occlusion, and multi-view inconsistency are still challenging and usually result in low-quality geometric structures.
-Indirect modeling of 3D probability distributions typically results in degraded final generation quality and cannot produce satisfactory geometry.
-In contrast, our approach mimics modern modeling workflows by first generating a coarse 3D shape using a feed-forward 3D native generative model, followed by refinement using detailed 2D priors.
+Indirect modeling of 3D probability distributions is insufficient for faithfully recovering geometric information.
+Self-occlusion, complex lighting conditions, and multi-view inconsistency are still challenging, usually result in degraded final generation quality, which can be validate in Figure~\ref{fig:disscussion_advantage}.
+In contrast, our approach modeling the distribution of 3D data, enabling high-quality mesh generation even with complex inputs.